Search

 Harvest Tips:

-You can harvest onion for their green stems (scallions) at anytime.
+You can harvest onions for their green stems (scallions) at any time.
 Cut the green stems with garden scissors when tops are 4 - 8" tall.
-For bulb product, let the tops dry up themselves before digging them up.
-Spread bulbs on ground for 3 to 5 days to cure.
+For bulb products, let the tops dry up by themselves before digging them up.
+Spread bulbs on the ground for 3 to 5 days to cure.

 4.5 2